BradleyCodeU/bradleycodeu.github.io/_apcsa/207_iteration/StringLoopAlgorithms/instructions.md

 ---
 Concepts: for loops, String methods, Integer.parseInt(String s)

-Pick any 5 of the following algorithms and write static methods for them.
-(Ask Mr. Riley if you need clarification about how an algorithm should work)
+Pick any 5 of the following algorithms and write static methods for them (ask Mr. Riley if you need clarification about how an algorithm should work)

 <ul id="algorithmList">
 </ul>